Q: Does HydraMé use a preservative system?

 Q: What is Rancidity?

+A: Rancidity is a separate issue from preservation.
 Preservation prevents microbial growth, while measures to prevent rancidity are undertaken to prevent the spoilage of natural vegetable oils.
 Vegetable oils can break down over time and spoil, the result being an unpleasant odor.
 There are some natural substances that can retard rancidity such as Vitamin E and rosemary oleoresin extract.
 These substances cannot inhibit microbial growth!
 HydraMé uses Natural Mixed Tocopherols Vitamin E to retard rancidity.

 Disclaimer: HydraMé Is Not A Medicinal Product.
 If You Have A Serious Skin Disorder Or Severely Cracked Skin, Please Seek A Dermatologist / Medical Practitioner